 Don’t be confused.
 This is very much a love story.

-I’ve heard many complains from people who claim that Ari doesn’t “look” gay and “suddenly” falls in love with his friend.
+I’ve heard many complaints from people who claim that Ari doesn’t “look” gay and “suddenly” falls in love with his friend.
 Many think of this story as unrealistic and “more a story about friendship than a love story”.
 But these people are all probably straight.

 There’s something very relatable about Ari picking up small bits of reality to create an image of the world that he can finally understand.
 It’s called growing up and it’s also a coming out story.

 There’s nothing simple and realistic about getting to know your true self.
 There’s nothing simple about figuring out that you love your best friend.
-There’s also nothing worse than hating the world around you because you can’t find your place in it, because it feels like you can’t really fit in it or understand it.
-Ari’s story is incredible because it’s about celebrating all the amazing things about life and somehow, being a boy who loves a boys fits in that life perfectly.
+There’s also nothing worse than hating the world around you because you can’t find your place in it because it feels like you can’t really fit in it or understand it.
+Ari’s story is incredible because it’s about celebrating all the amazing things about life and somehow, being a boy who loves a boy fits in that life perfectly.

 There’s a terrible need in the world to write tragic gay stories and when a story like this one amazingly doesn’t respond to that need, the world doesn’t really know what to do with that.